PhalconEye/documentation/en/reference/developer/assets.rst

 Assets
 ======
-Assets exists as modules static files.
-For example blog module is exists.
-This modules has css, less, images, js files.
-This files must be available for user at frontend.
-But coz of modules location - web server can not access this files.

-That's why assets system where added as part of management of this files.
+Assets are public files which are bundled with Modules and the CMS itself.
+Before we start explaining how these are handled you should understand the difference between public and not-public files.

+* "/app" - private folder whose files can not be accessed directly from requests.
+* "/public" - public front-end folder which stores Assets and templates.

+For example the Blog module has css, less, js files and images which can not be accessed directly because of their location on the web server (/app/modules/Blog).

+Since these files must be available publicly the Assets system was implemented.
+It will take the files, merge, minify and copy them over to the public folder, that's it!
+You will never need to worry about doing all this on your own.

-There is a command that will install all assets from modules and compiles theme less files:
+There is a console command to install the Modules' Assets and compile Theme's less files:

 .. code-block:: bash